Irresistible force paradox: Origins

 Another ancient and mythological example illustrating this theme can be found in the story of the Teumessian fox, which can never be caught, and the hound Laelaps, which never misses what it hunts.
 Realizing the paradox, Zeus, Lord of the Sky, turns both creatures into static constellations.

 Applications

 The problems associated with this paradox can be applied to any other conflict between two abstractly defined extremes that are opposite.

 One of the answers generated by seeming paradoxes like these is that there is no contradiction – that there is not a false dilemma.
 Christopher Kaczor suggested that the need to change indicates a lack of power rather than the possession thereof, and as such a person who was omniscient would never need to change their mind – not changing the future would be consistent with omniscience rather than contradicting it.

-Cultural references

-In Iain Banks's novel, Walking on Glass, a solution to the paradox is given.

-The 2005 video game Phoenix Wright: Ace Attorney retells the story of the spear and shield from Han Feizi during its fifth case.
-A "King of Prosecutors" trophy that homages the story, depicting a cracked shield and a broken halberd, becomes an important piece of evidence during the case's events.

-In the 2008 superhero film The Dark Knight, the Joker makes the statement on Batman's daring and finally successful attempt at capturing him, by saying "This is what happens when an unstoppable force meets an immovable object".
-The quote has become iconic amongst fans of the film series.